EricCJoyce/TD-Lambda/README.md

 Sticking with "&#321;&#243;d&#378; Kaliska" for the sake of explanation, your first step is to run `python build_model_code.py`.
 This script generates `build_neuron_model.c` and `build_lodzkaliska_model.py` according to a modifiable network structure.
 The basic, two-branch design of the network is assumed, but `build_model_code.py` consults `Conv-filter-map.txt` to determine the shapes and quantities of convolutional kernels.
 Modify this text file to modify the network built by this script.

 ### Compile game sub-programs
 Game code for Draughts was written in C and is not included in this repository.
 The Python scripts and classes call compiled programs and collect their standard outputs.
-This was done so that I could use TD-Lambda training for any game agent written in any language.
+This was done so that I could use TD(lambda) training for any game agent written in any language.
 The Python code in this repository expects the following programs:
 - `./draw`: Display the state of the given board.
 - `./interpret`: Convert the given Forsyth-Edwards Notation (FEN) string into the appropriate array of values for input to a neural network.
 Print these values to standard output.
 - `./makemove`: Apply the given move to the given game state and print a FEN string for the updated game state.